Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 Are there any policies the president has laid out that you’re particularly excited about or connect with personally?

 “So before I came back to campaign work, I'd taken a little bit of time off to pursue a master's degree, and that was focused on how to view public policy through the lens of intersectional equity and how to ensure that the way that policy is designed and implemented is thoughtful to rectifying questions of intersectional inequality.
 The president’s caregiving plan is a really perfect example of that.
-It's just been incredible to see how questions of equity are integrated into every single aspect of the agenda, and that this is not a lens that's added in after the fact, but integrated into the design of all of these policies.”
+It's just been incredible to see how questions of equity are integrated into every single aspect of the agenda, and that this is not a lens that's added in after the fact, but is integrated into the design of all of these policies.”